 If you are a fan of Warren Buffet, like we are, you may have found it heartening to hear him say on CNBC today, “The real question is: ‘Has the 10-year or 20-year outlook for American businesses changed in the last 24 or 48 hours?’”

 “You’ll notice many of the businesses we partially own, American Express, Coca-Cola — those are businesses, and you don’t buy or sell your business based on today’s headlines.
 If it [the downturn] gives you a chance to buy something you like, and you can buy it even cheaper, then it’s your good luck,” he added.

-Our message to clients and friends is similar to Warren Buffet’s: while the news headlines might stir up emotions, don’t let that guide your long-term investment decisions.
+Our message to our wealth management clients and friends is similar to Warren Buffet’s: while the news headlines might stir up emotions, don’t let that guide your long-term investment decisions.
 Long-term investors have nothing to fear, as the market will eventually rebound, as it always has.

 If you are planning to imminently liquidate your portfolio for a large expense such as a renovation, home purchase, or another significant outlay, you should speak to a financial professional.
 It’s important to properly plan for this type of distribution while shielding you from market swings.

 If you’d like more information, here is an article about the impact of coronavirus on the market from an economist that we highly respect.

 If you’re interested in learning more about the services offered by Francis Financial, contact us for a free consultation by calling 212-374-9008 or emailing firstname.lastname@example.org.